 British Timken Rugby Team.

 I was the hooker at the front of this line out.
-Stripped shirt.
+Banded shirt.

 The river Dordogne near Argentat.